Affiliate links on Android Authority may earn us a commission. Learn more.

 The $44 billion takeover of Twitter by Elon Musk has been turbulent, to say the least.
 Twitter Blue has been at the heart of much of the debate around the social media platform ever since.
 But what is Twitter Blue?
 We’ll give you the lowdown.

 One of the most infamous events since the beginning of the Musk reign was his introduction of the option to pay $8 for a blue checkmark.
 These badges of honor were previously reserved only for authenticated accounts of notable people or entities.
 Inevitably, this led to a slew of accounts paying for the service and then using their new checkmarks to impersonate famous people or businesses, often with humorous results.
-Musk ended up suspending the service temporarily to limit the havoc being wreaked upon reputations and share prices.
+Musk ended up suspending the service temporarily to limit the havoc being wreaked upon reputations and share prices, but it’s back up and running now.

 But even if you’ve been following the drama around the bird app, you might not realize that Twitter Blue is more than the ability to buy a checkmark.
 It also pre-dates the Musk era.